Information updated: 19/05/2020

 Attending our premises

-We are also asking members of the public not to attend our premises unless they are attending a consultation, visiting the emergency department or urgent care centre, or visiting a patient in the hospital.
+We are also asking members of the public not to attend our premises unless they are attending an appointment or visiting the emergency departments or urgent care centre.

 All visitors to our hospitals are asked to wash their hands for 20 seconds with soap and water as soon as they enter the hospital and when they leave.
 Frequent handwashing is effective at reducing the spread of infection.

-Thank you for your help in respecting these changes.
+Thank you for your co-operation and help in respecting these changes.